mvolkmann/blog/src/bun.md

 ## Implementation

-Bun is built on JavaScriptCore from Safari which has faster startup times than V8.
+Bun is built on JavaScriptCore (JSC) from Safari rather than V8 which is used by Chrome.
+JSC has faster startup time and lower memory usage than V8, but slightly less overall performance.

 Bun is implemented in Zig and some C++.
 "Zig is sort of similar to writing C, but with better memory safety features